What are my IRS Payment Options?

 Why People Get Behind on Their Taxes

+Every year people fall behind on paying their taxes.
+Often people fail to withhold enough income taxes or don’t pay estimated taxes to the IRS when their income rises.
+At times, people stop paying their taxes due to a catastrophic event in their life like an illness, the loss of a job, or the death of a loved one.
 Unfortunately, most people discover their problems when their accountant prepares their income tax return.
 While panic often follows this discovery, we still have options for people that owe the IRS.
 While most people may only have a small tax balance due, we’ve even helped people that owe millions in tax debt.
 We have two major options for people that have tax debt.

 The tax resolution and payment options available to people largely depends upon their income and whether they own assets.
 For people who have assets or disposable income, the best options are the IRS installment agreement options.
 An installment agreement is a payment plan that the IRS may grant to you – depending upon your circumstances.
 For some people, a settlement option may be available.
 These options may allow some or all of tax debt to be resolved without paying the full balance.
-These are tremendous programs that allow people to get a fresh start in their financial well being.
+These are tremendous programs that allow people to get a fresh start in their financial well-being.

 Tax Debt Settlement Options

 When people don’t have the resources or income to pay their IRS tax balance in full, the IRS is required to consider collection alternatives for the outstanding tax debt.
 There are a number of programs, but the following IRS programs are some of the most common settlement options that we use to resolve IRS tax debt:

 There are three actual OIC programs.
 We explore the availability of each program for our clients, which includes the Doubt as to Liability OIC, the Doubt as to Collectability OIC, and the Effective Tax Administration.
 Learn More